Genivia/ugrep/README.md

            --help Print a help message.

            --hexdump=[1-8][b][c][h]
-                  Output  matches  in  1 to 8 columns of 8 hexadecimal bytes.
-The default is 2 columns or 16 bytes per line.
+                  Output  matches  in 1 to 8 columns of 8 hexadecimal octets.
+The default is 2 columns or 16 octets per line.
 Option `b'  removes all  space  breaks,  `c'  hides  the  character  column, and `h' removes the hex spacing only.
 Enables -X if -W  or  -X  is  not specified.